A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

 \section{Applications}

 In this section, we will show how the mirror descent framework can be used to solve various problems in information theory.
-We focus on problems which Blahut-Arimoto algorithms have not been applied to, or are unable to solve efficiently.
+We use PDHG with entropic kernel functions to compute energy-constrained channel capacities and rate-distortion functions in Sections~\ref{subsec:cc-pd} and~\ref{sec:rd}, respectively.
+We use PDHG with a negative log-determinant kernel function to compute the relative entropy of a quantum resource in Section~\ref{subsec:ree}.
+These are problems which Blahut-Arimoto algorithms have not been applied to, or are unable to solve efficiently.
 For each of these applications, we will prove that the objective functions are smooth relative to some suitable kernel function, which subsequently allows us to guarantee convergence rates when applying mirror descent or PDHG when suitable step sizes are used.

-All experiments were run on MATLAB using an AMD Ryzen 5 3600 CPU with 16GB of RAM.
-We use the backtracking variation of PDHG introduced in Appendix~\ref{sec:app}, with backtracking parameters $\alpha=0.75$ and $\Bar{\theta}=1.01$.
-The ratio of primal and dual step sizes $\kappa\coloneqq\tau_{k}/\gamma_{k}$ was tuned for each problem, and will be specified for each problem with their results.
+All experiments were run on MATLAB using an Intel i5-11700 CPU with 32GB of RAM.
+We use the backtracking variation of PDHG introduced in Appendix~\ref{appdx:bcktrack-pdhg}, with backtracking parameters $\alpha=0.75$ and $\Bar{\theta}=1.01$.
+The ratio of primal and dual step sizes $\kappa\coloneqq\tau_{k}/\gamma_{k}$ was manually tuned for each problem by running PDHG on each problem class across a few values of $\kappa$, and seeing which value resulted in the fastest convergence.
+These values will be specified for each problem with their results.
 The PDHG algorithm is terminated when the progress made by the primal and dual iterates slows down below a chosen threshold, as measured by

 where $\norm{\wc}_\infty$ represents the maximum absolute value of the elements of the vector or matrix.
 This heuristic is based on the form~\eqref{eqn:pdhg-gap}, combined with normalizing terms which measure the divergences relative to the magnitudes of the primal and dual variables.